Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

 ### `Update-*` cmdlet

 All child resources should have an `Update-*` cmdlet that allows users to update an existing child resource _if the API follows `PATCH` semantics_.
 If the API supports `PUT` semantics, then the cmdlet should be `Set-*` (See above).
 The user can update an existing child resource by providing all identity properties, the resource id, or the object representation of the child resource.
+Similar to the `New-*` cmdlet, properties that are required by the API should be mandatory parameters, and in the case where different combinations of properties are needed depending on a provided value (_e.g._, Windows and Linux VMs have different properties), multiple parameter sets should be used.
 This cmdlet should implement `SupportsShouldProcess` to allow users to provide the `-WhatIf` parameter and see what the result of executing the cmdlet is without the resource actually being updated.

 #### Parameter sets

 To enable the scenarios mentioned previously, the cmdlet will need four parameter sets:

 ```
-Update-AzureRmChildFoo -ResourceGroupName <String> -ParentName <String> -Name <String> [-Property1 <Type1>] [-Property2 <Type2>] ... [-WhatIf] [-Confirm]
+Update-AzureRmChildFoo -ResourceGroupName <String> -FooName <String> -Name <String> [-Property1 <Type1>] [-Property2 <Type2>] ... [-WhatIf] [-Confirm]

 Update-AzureRmChildFoo -FooObject <PSFoo> -Name <String> [-Property1 <Type1>] [-Property2 <Type2>] ... [-WhatIf] [-Confirm]